Updated on 17th September 2024

 How to Use Invoice Finance to Repay ATO Debt

-Invoice Finance depends on your invoice or invoices’ value.
-The higher the value of outstanding invoices, the more working capital you are able to access.
-(Of course, settled invoices provide you with cash flow directly as well!
-Think of Invoice Finance as cash in advance.)
+The utility of Invoice Finance, being cash in advance, depends on your invoice or invoices’ value.
+The higher the value of outstanding invoices, the more working capital you will be able to access.

 That working capital can then be used to fund the ATO’s required repayments without you having to wait the 30 days (or more) that it can take for businesses to settle your invoices.
 In that time, your ATO debt interest and negative credit implications could cause greater long term damage to your business’s finances.

-With Invoice Finance, the inherent flexibility and control allows your business to continue growing and scaling smoothly without being unduly burdened by ATO debt or other liabilities for that matter.
+With Invoice Finance, the inherent flexibility and control allow your business to continue growing and scaling smoothly without being unduly burdened by ATO debt or other liabilities for that matter.

 How can you unlock the additional working capital available in your outstanding invoices to pay down ATO debt?
 By contacting the ScotPac team today.